salesforcecli/plugin-lightning-dev/DUAL_VERSION_DESIGN.md

   clientType: string,
-  serverPorts?: { httpPort: number; httpsPort: number }, certData?: SSLCertificateData, workspace?: Workspace
-): Promise<LWCServer> {
+  serverPorts?: { httpPort: number; httpsPort: number }, certData?: SSLCertificateData, workspace?: Workspace, versionChannelOverride?: VersionChannel // NEW: optional manual override ): Promise<LWCServer> {
-  // NEW: Determine which version channel to use const channel: VersionChannel = OrgUtils.getVersionChannel(connection);
+  // NEW: Determine which version channel to use (with optional override) const channel: VersionChannel = OrgUtils.getVersionChannel(connection, versionChannelOverride);
   logger.trace(`Using version channel: ${channel}`);

   // NEW: Load the appropriate version of the dev server